Milnor number: Geometric interpretation

 Another way of looking at Milnor number is by perturbation.
-We say that a point is a degenerate singular point, or that f has a degenerate singularity, at $z_0 \in \mathbb{C}^n$ if $z_0$ is a singular point and the Hessian matrix of all second order partial derivatives has zero determinant at $z_0$:
+It is said that a point is a degenerate singular point, or that f has a degenerate singularity, at $z_0 \in \mathbb{C}^n$ if $z_0$ is a singular point and the Hessian matrix of all second order partial derivatives has zero determinant at $z_0$:

-We assume that f has a degenerate singularity at 0.
-We can speak about the multiplicity of this degenerate singularity by thinking about how many points are infinitesimally glued.
-If we now perturb the image of f in a certain stable way the isolated degenerate singularity at 0 will split up into other isolated singularities which are non-degenerate!
+It is assumed that f has a degenerate singularity at 0.
+The multiplicity of this degenerate singularity may be considered by thinking about how many points are infinitesimally glued.
+If the image of f is now perturbed in a certain stable way the isolated degenerate singularity at 0 will split up into other isolated singularities which are non-degenerate.
 The number of such isolated non-degenerate singularities will be the number of points that have been infinitesimally glued.